camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 In contrast to WMS GetFeatureInfo, WFS GetFeature supports ``point query`` as well as ``box query``.
 However, it is to be noted that WFS GetFeature may return features that are not visible at the current resolution of the map.
-This is because a limitation in MapServer, where ``MINSCALE``/``MAXSCALE`` values defined in the layer's classes (``CLASS``) have no effect.
+This is because of a limitation in MapServer, where ``MINSCALE``/``MAXSCALE`` values defined in the layer's classes (``CLASS``) have no effect.

 WMS GetFeatureInfo
 ------------------

-To support WMS GetFeatureInfo a ``LAYER`` should define a template:
+To support WMS GetFeatureInfo, a ``LAYER`` should define a template:

 .. code::

     TEMPLATE fooOnlyForWMSGetFeatureInfo

-As for WFS GetFeature, this is a fake template, but it is required.
+Similar to WFS GetFeature, this is a fake template, but it is required.

 The ``gml_include_items``, ``gml_<geometry name>_type`` and ``gml_geometries``
 *METADATA* variables should also be defined in the ``LAYER``.
 For example: